Our Mission & Practice History

 In the years since its inception, Pacific Urology has acquired the latest technology available in ultrasound, microwave therapy, TUNA (Prostiva TransUrethral Needle Ablation), and computerized charting.
 These services are offered in the convenience of our offices.

-Pacific Urology has grown from its original two offices in Walnut Creek and Concord to branch offices in Brentwood, Fremont, San Ramon, and Livermore.
+Pacific Urology has grown from its original two offices in Walnut Creek and Concord to branch offices in Brentwood and San Ramon.
 As some of the original founding urologists retired, their partners have worked to replace them with bright, energetic urologists trained in some of the most acclaimed university hospitals: University of Southern California, University of California Los Angeles, University of Rochester New York, University California San Francisco, Ohio State University and McGill University in Montreal.

 Access to the latest technology, expertise in advanced surgeries and shared knowledge among the doctors are why our patients come from the San Francisco Bay Area, Northern California and across the nation.